LevShepelev/Stocks_prediction/README.md

 # 📈 Stock Prediction Project

-This repository contains an **end‑to‑end educational pipeline** for time‑series forecasting of Russian stocks using deep learning (LSTM/GRU) with a modern MLOps
+This repository contains an **end‑to‑end educational pipeline** for time‑series forecasting of Russian stocks using deep learning (LSTM) with a modern MLOps
 stack:

 - **PyTorch + PyTorch Lightning** for model authoring and training